 Adult School of Discipleship

 Adult School of Discipleship equips, trains and mobilizes our community for ministry.
 Classes are centered on Biblical teaching, provide opportunities for spiritual gifts to be used in ministry, and enable people to reach out to others and welcome them into the church body.
 We want participants to grow in their knowledge of God’s gracious work toward humanity, trained to apply the Scriptural teaching to their lives, and encouraged to act as Christ’s servants through a growing love and commitment for God and others in the world.
-Our summer series is:

 Living for the King